Ph.D., University of Connecticut, Storrs, CT (1998)

 Current/Recent Research Projects:

-In my research, I am studying how people use both auditory and visual information to identify spoken words.
-Some of this work uses a perceptual illusion called the "McGurk effect."
+- Explorations of a perceptual illusion called the "McGurk effect."
 This occurs when an auditory speech signal of a person saying one syllable (such as "ba") is presented at the same time as a video clip of a person saying a different syllable (such as "da").
 Very often, the mismatched visual signal actually causes listeners to mis-hear the auditory syllable.

-Brancazio, L., Best, C. T., & Fowler, C. A. (in press).
+Brancazio, L., Best, C. T., and Fowler, C. A. (2006).
 Visual influences on perception of speech and nonspeech vocal-tract events.
 Language and Speech, 49, 21-53.

-Brancazio, L., & Miller, J. L. (in press).
+Brancazio, L., & Miller, J. L. (2005).
 Use of visual information in speech perception: Evidence for a visual rate effect in McGurk and non-McGurk responses.
-Perception& Psychophysics .
+Perception& Psychophysics, 67, 759-769.

 Brancazio, L. (2004).
 Lexical influences in audiovisual speech perception.
 Journal of Experimental Psychology: Human Perception and Performance, 30, 445-463.

-Brancazio, L., Miller, J. L., & ParΘ, M. A. (2003).
+Brancazio, L., Miller, J. L., & Paré, M. A. (2003).
 Visual influences on the internal structure of phonetic categories.
 Perception & Psychophysics, 65, 591-601.

 Recent Conference Presentations: